An online learning approach to dynamic pricing and capacity sizing in service systems: Additional Numerical Examples

 In this section we conduct additional numerical experiments to confirm the practical effectiveness of our algorithm.
 In what follows, we first test the case where the uniform stability condition is relaxed; we next report the algorithm performance for $GI/GI/1$ queueing models with phase-type and lognormal distributions.

-\subsubsection{Violation of Uniform Stability}
+\subsection{Violation of Uniform Stability}

 We extend the $M/M/1$ example considered in Section \ref{sec:TwoDim} with the uniform stability condition relaxed.
 Specifically, we begin with an initial setting of $(p_0, \mu_0)$ such that $\rho_0\equiv \lambda(p_0)/\mu_0 = 2.55$, which violates the stability condition.
 As shown in Figure \ref{fig:uniformstab}, the pricing and staffing policies $(p_k,\mu_k)$ remain convergent to $(p^*, \mu^*)$.
-Consistently, the resulting traffic intensity $\rho_k \equiv \lambda(p_k) / \mu_k$ is quickly controlled below 1; that is, the workload is kept in check despite of the unstable performance in the initial cycle.
+Consistently, the resulting traffic intensity $\rho_k \equiv \lambda(p_k) / \mu_k$ is quickly controlled to fall below 1; that is, the workload is kept in check despite of the unstable performance in the initial cycle.

-\subsubsection{$M/G/1$ with Phase-Type Service}
+\subsection{$M/G/1$ with Phase-Type Service}

 To test the performance of our online learning algorithm for queues with non-exponential service times, we consider phase-type distributions: hyperexponential with $n$ phases ($H_n$) and Erlang with $n$ phases ($E_n$).
-Let $S$ be a generic service time, define the \textit{squared coefficient of variation} (SCV) as the variance over the squared mean, i.e., $c_s^2 \equiv \text{Var}(S)/\EE[S]^2$.
-In Figure \ref{fig:2dMG1} we report the convergent sequence $(p_k,\mu_k)$ with $H_2$ service with $c_s^2 = 8$ (top panel), $M$ service with $c_s^2=1$ (middle panel), and $E_8$ service with $c_s^2 = 1/8$ (bottom panel).
-Other parameters include the step length $\eta_k=4/k$, cycle length $D_k=20+10\log(k)$ and initial condition $p_0=4$ and $\mu_0=12$ ($\lambda_0=5.249$).
+In Figure \ref{fig:2dMG1} we report the convergent sequence $(p_k,\mu_k)$ with $H_2$ service with service-time SCV $c_s^2 = 8$ (top panel), $M$ service with $c_s^2=1$ (middle panel), and $E_8$ service with $c_s^2 = 1/8$ (bottom panel).
+Other parameters include the step size $\eta_k=4/k$, cycle length $D_k=20+10\log(k)$ and initial condition $p_0=4$ and $\mu_0=12$ ($\lambda_0=5.249$).

 Figure \ref{fig:2dMG1} confirms that our algorithm remains effective.
 In addition, the convergence is faster as the CSV $c_s^2$ decreases.
 This is intuitive because a less variable service-time distribution yields a smaller $\mathcal{V}_k$ for the gradient estimator.